Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  The start value of Y at vertex A is pre-stepped ahead to the next highest integer pixel row using the ceiling (round up) function.
 This prestep of Y also factors in the clipping window so that the DDA accumulators are correctly advanced to the top row of the clipping region.
 To ensure that the sampling is visually correct, the X major, X minor, and vertex attributes (U, V, R, G, B, etc.) are also pre-stepped forward by the same Y delta using linear interpolation.
 This also holds true for the start of each horizontal span.
 The starting X is also rounded up to the next integer.
 The span attribute's starting X values are also interpolated ahead using the amount by which X was rounded up.

 ### Gouraud Shading
- Gouraud shading is visual a step up from flat shading (flat as in the entire triangle having one same color).
+ Gouraud shading offers a visual improvement as compared to flat shading (flat as in the entire triangle having one same color).
 Gouraud is very fast, but it does not factor in depth.
 This can make for odd results under close scrutiny.

  As mentioned above, each triangle vertex can have attributes.
 For example it is common to assign Red, Green, Blue primary color components to each of the 3 vertexes.
 DDA can be used to smoothly transition the color across the face of the triangle.